'Vibrant family': Three generations died in Picton crash, friend spent final night with them

 "You spend every spare moment thinking of the what-ifs and the whys," said Bill, who contacted Newstalk ZB this morning.

-He said three generations of the Auckland family died in the crash and revealed what they did when they came to stay with him on Saturday night.
+Three generations of the Auckland family, which includes members of the Filipino community, died in the crash.
+Bill revealed what they did when they came to stay with him on Saturday night.

 "They spent some of their last hours on earth with me on Saturday night, Sunday morning," Bill told NewstalkZB Canterbury Mornings host John MacDonald.